 RIS will then collaborate with medical institutions in the upper Midwest to implement these protocols and educational programs.
 If this proves effective locally, the Hallie Anne Brown Educational Initiative will serve as a model for national education.
 It is hoped that if fully implemented, sarcoma survivorship could be increased by as much as 20%

 Dr. Randy Hurley, RIS Sarcoma Advisory Board member and head of oncology for HealthPartners, has agreed to pilot the educational program through Regions Hospitals and the HealthPartners heath care system.
 RIS is also working with the University of Minnesota Medical School and other regional and national resources to design the pilot.

-In addition to the educational components, Board member Dr. Larry Seymour, MD is heading up a task force of doctors to determine the most appropriate process to expand RIS Sarcoma research funding beyond the University of Minnesota to other major medical research centers in the Midwest and nationwide.
+In addition to the educational components, Board member Dr. Larry Seymour, MD is heading up a task force of doctors and researchers to determine the most appropriate process to expand RIS Sarcoma research funding beyond the University of Minnesota to other major medical research centers in the Midwest and nationwide.